tbaker-sc/gedata_proj/README.md

 ### Instruction for evaluating the output of run_analysis.R

-The output of the run_analysis.R script was saved as the file project_tidy_data.txt and submitted to Coursera for evaluation The following steps make it possible to evaluate this output:
+The output of the run_analysis.R script was saved as the file project_tidy_data.txt and submitted to Coursera for evaluation.
+The following steps make it possible to evaluate this output:

 1. Store the file project_tidy_data.txt to your working directory.
-  1. I don't know if a fileURL will be made available to graders, but, if one is, then the following set of commands would allow the user to download the data file to their working directory.
+  1. I don't know if a file URL will be made available to graders, but, if one is, then the following set of commands would allow the user to download the data file to their working directory.
     1.  fileUrl <- "Place the provided URL here"
     2.  download.file(fileUrl, destfile="project_tidy_data.txt", method="curl")  #The method = "curl" option may not be necessary depending on the users machine & the type of URL
   2. If a fileURL is not provided, then the user should use whatever local method is available to save the file project_tidy_data.txt to their R working directory.
 If possible, the file name should be preserved so that the commands below will work without modification.